AlexsLemonade/scpca-downstream-analyses/README.md

 - `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`.
 - `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately.
-- `filtering_method`, the specified filtering method which can be one of "manual" or "miQC".
-For more information on choosing a filtering method, see [Filtering low quality cells](./processing-information.md#filtering-low-quality-cells) in the [processing information documentation](./processing-information.md).
 - `filepath`, the full path to the RDS file containing the pre-processed `SingleCellExperiment` object.
 Each library ID should have a unique `filepath`.